Muslims gather at mosques for first Friday prayers since Israel-Hamas war started

-In Muslim communities across the world, worshippers gathered at mosques for their first Friday prayers since Hamas militants attacked Israel, igniting the latest Israel-Palestinian war.
-Some imams issued fiery calls of support for the Palestinians.
+In Muslim communities across the world, worshippers gathered at mosques for their first Friday prayers since Hamas militants attacked Israel, igniting the ongoing war, Some imams issued fiery calls of support for the Palestinians.
 Others bemoaned the loss of civilian lives on both sides and appealed for peace.

-The imam of the Grand Mosque of Paris, Abdennour Tahraoui, bemoaned the “tragic news” emerging from a war “that has generated thousands of dead and wounded on both sides, especially women, children and the elderly.”
+The imam of the Grand Mosque of Paris, Abdennour Tahraoui, bemoaned the “tragic news” emerging from a war “that has generated thousands of dead and wounded on both sides.”

 “Civilians have been deliberately targeted,” he said.
-“It’s our duty to condemn these acts and to give witness to our solidarity toward all innocent victims of this tragedy.”
+“It’s our duty to condemn these acts and to give witness to our solidarity toward all innocent victims.”

 He also appealed for calm in France, which has the largest Muslim population in Western Europe.